tanya13agarwal/QuickChat-app/README.md

 *   Send/Receive Friend Requests: Users can send friend requests to connect with others on the platform.
 They can also accept or decline friend requests.
 *   Message Notifications: Real-time notifications for new messages.
 *   Group Chat :- Admins can create groups and broadcast messages to all group members.
 They can also add or remove members from groups.
-*   Admin Dashboard :- Admin can View and manage all users registered on the platform Monitor chats and messages for moderation purposes and oversee all chat activities if necessary.
+*   Admin Dashboard :- Admin can View, Delete and manage all users registered on the platform Monitor chats and messages for moderation purposes and oversee all chat activities if necessary.
 *   Private Chat :- Team members can chat privately with the admin and other team members and Direct messaging accessible.
 *   User Control :- Users can delete their chat history.
 They can also unfriend other users removing them from their friend list.
+*   Admin Broadcast Messaging :- Admins can send broadcast messages to all users on the platform.
+*   Message Editing: Users can edit their sent messages within 15 minutes of sending.
+*   Emojis and Reactions
+Send Emojis: Users can include emojis in their messages.
+Message Reactions: Users can react to received messages using emojis.

 <br></br>